When it comes to online shopping vs. in store shopping, brick and mortar retail is experiencing a wave of disruption.

 Nielsen also found that fresh organic produce, meat, and “deli-prepared beverages” (smoothies) were in the top ten in terms of sales and growth rate, with packaged salads leading the way at a healthy $900 billion.
 There’s no doubt Amazon looked at these numbers when it decided to purchase Whole Foods in 2017.

 Who Shops Online the Most?

 As you would expect, millennials, the generation most immersed in the internet, prefers to shop online the most.
 Here are some findings from Shopping.fm on who shops online the most:

-Millennials and Gen Xers are leading the way in the e-commerce trend.
+Millennials and Gen Xers are leading the way in the e-commerce and online grocery shopping trend.
 Since millennials prefer online shopping, and are the largest generation of consumers besides baby boomers, expect e-commerce to grow even more popular as millennials gain more buying power.

 Why Brick and Mortar Retail Isn’t Doomed